Solartisan/OpenWeb/README.md

     /**
      * if you need pull to refresh, you can coding like this, otherwise return null.
+     * Careful use of pull down refresh, it may lead to a sliding conflict with the web page.
      * @return
      */
     @Override